Hello there, I’m Divya!

 I’m a graduate student at New York University majoring in Computer Science.

-I am currently pursuing my Master’s thesis under Professor Todd Gureckis at the Computation and Cognition Lab.
-My research focuses on understanding how humans integrate social testimony with direct experiential learning, particularly when these two sources of information are presented at different points in time or come into conflict.
+In my Master’s thesis under Professor Todd Gureckis at the Computation and Cognition Lab, I am studying how humans integrate social testimony with direct experiential learning, particularly when these two sources of information are presented at different points in time or come into conflict.

 In my work, I explore how the timing, frequency, and reliability of testimony influence an individual’s ability to form accurate mental models of the world.
 Using computational modeling and behavioral experiments, I aim to characterize how agents weigh social information (testimony) against firsthand experience, and how these weightings shift dynamically as new data is encountered.